bcumming/diskbench/icon/readme.md

+## status of work

+The benchmark has been built and tested.

+**note**: both benchmarks generated the same amount of output, and I suspect that the R2B10 script is actually runnin R2B07, but I am not expert enough to tell.

+We need to find a way to increase the duration, and possibly increase output frequency, to generate large regular amounts of data.

 ## building ICON

 The process is to build ICON in `/dev/shm`, so that it can be built as quickly as possible.